 I really base it on their average to what I expect them to score in comparison to their price output.
 I try to get in blokes who have relatively high ceilings.
 They might average 100+ the whole year and then come out with 150 which is going to bump up their score.
 I try to find a balance with consistency and high ceilings.

-HB: With guys like Duncan or Tom Stewart this year, their averages are distorted by earlier injuries.
+HB: With guys like Duncan or Tom Stewart in 2020, their averages are distorted by earlier injuries.
 Do you pay more attention to three-game or five-game averages?